 First of all, there is no waiting list.
 The embryos are cryopreserved and only an adequate endometrial preparation is required to proceed with the embryo thawing and transfer, all in the same day.
 We always try to assign the embryos that are most compatible with the blood type and physical characteristics, although it is not always possible.

-Thanks to improvements in cryopreservation techniques (vitrification), embryo survival rates reach levels approaching 100% and gestation rates when a single blastocyst is transferred (SBT) are around 55%.
-Successful implantation rates are around 45%.
+Thanks to improvements in cryopreservation techniques (vitrification), embryo survival rates reach levels approaching 100% and gestation rates when a single blastocysts is transferred (SBT) are very high (latest statistical results).

 Finally, embryo adoption presents one further advantage, which in this case is not associated with the couples that adopt, but rather with those that freely donate their embryos.
 The act of helping other couples achieve their desired pregnancy is an emotional benefit and provides a valuable destination for the embryos that would have remain cryopreserved.